datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 `df.drop(l, axis=1)`

-Here `l` is a list of the columns we want to get rid of, and `axis=1` specifies that we want to drop columns instead of rows.
+Here `l` is a list of the columns we want to get rid of, and `axis=1` specifies that we want to drop columns instead of rows (the default axis).

 *** =instructions